Kids Care Summer Camp 2019

 Extended Hours - Our extended camp program is open from 6:30-8:30 A.M. and again from 4:30-5:30 P.M.
 Late pick-up fees will apply after 5:30 P.M.

 Registration: Please call or email Gail Ralls at 707-765-4376 or email@example.com to set up an appointment to register your child.

 Enrollment - accepting students currently in TK - 5th grade

 Our full day camp program is available only for Old Adobe Union School District students.
 We do not offer half-day or drop-in programs.

-Summer Camp Registration and emergency forms must be completed in full, signed and accompanied by the summer contract and a deposit of $50 per child ($20 reduced, $10 free).
-Deposits will be applied to the total fees due for the month of June.
-Deposits are non-refundable and non-transferable.
+Summer Camp Registration and emergency forms must be completed in full, signed and accompanied by the summer contract and a deposit of $50 per child, $20 reduced, $10 free.
+Deposits will be applied to camp fees and are non-refundable and non-transferable.

 In the event that camp fills prior to registration, you may place your child on our waiting list.
 You will be contacted if/when a space becomes available.